: Set up IoT Security and XSOAR for Tanium Integration

 Use single engine: When using a cloud-based XSOAR instance and an on-premises Tanium server, choose the XSOAR engine that you want to communicate with the Tanium server.

-3. When finished, click Test.
+3. When finished, click Run test or Test.

 If the test is successful, a Success message appears.
 If not, check that the settings were entered correctly and then test the configuration again.